Zianon Pazniak: Early life and education

 After finishing his secondary education, he moved to Moscow at the age of eighteen in order to study astronomy at Moscow State University.
 He stated that he was not definite on his choice of career: he had switched between wanting to do history, photography, and theater at the All-Russian State University of Cinematography and the Russian Institute of Theater Arts.
 However, he returned to Belarus by train through Smolensk as he stated he disliked the city upon arriving.
 He also stated he was told that he would fail by a vice-rector at Maly Theatere for not speaking Russian, and that it would be better for him to go to the theater institute in Belarus for acting when he decided to pursue it.

 He then started studying at the Belarusian State Institute of Theatre and Arts in acting (briefly he entered journalism but switched out).
 During his second year, he was expelled from the institute for being "politically unreliable" by the party committee.
 During the winter after his expulsion, he slept at his friends' place while working as a stagehand at an opera house and as a photographer.
 He was later reinstated on the persuasion of Maxim Tank, but chose to enter the Faculty of Arts instead.
-He was expelled a second time before his final exams in philosophy to get a red diploma for allegedly tearing down a newspaper on the wall of the school written in Russian.
+He was expelled a second time shortly before his final exams in philosophy, which would've earned him a red diploma (honors degree), for allegedly tearing down a newspaper on the wall of the school written in Russian.
 However, he was allowed to graduate from the institute in 1968 and defend his diploma after it was made public that he was expelled on the orders of the KGB.

 In 1969, a year after graduating, he entered the graduate school of the Institute of Ethnography and History of Art and Folklore of the Academy of Sciences of the BSSR.
 He became notable during the year he entered for his publishing of the article "Caring for the Future" in the newspaper Pravda, which focused on the river Nyamiha (or Nemiga) in Minsk.
 In opposition to Pyotr Masherov's plan to destroy it, he attempted to collect signatures to send to Masherov against it, but eventually went to the newspaper, where it was approved by Mikhail Zimyanin for publication.
 Masherov decided not to go through with destroying the Nemiga outwards, until at least 1972.
 He completed his studies at the institute in 1972.